ningchuanjjb/Metacognition/README.md

 Codes for "Macaque Prefrontal Cortex Integrates Multiple Components for Metacognitive Judgments of Working Memory"

+The full dataset is available on Zenodo.
+If you have any questions, please feel free to open an issue or contact the authors via email.

 The "BehavioralAnalyses" folder contains behavioral analyses corresponding to Figure 1 and pupil size analyses corresponding to Figure 5.